theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy.pub root@target-machine.example.com
 ```

-However you can use a more elegant way and do it from Foreman directly.
+However, you can use a more elegant way and do it from Foreman directly.
 For that we’ll
 create a new job template, that will configure the SSH key on a machine on which it’s run.
 Navigate to *Hosts -> Job templates* and click the *New Job Template* button.
 Name it e.g. “Setup SSH key”.
 In the editor field, you can specify any script enriched